© Crown copyright 2017

 The Fund is accountable to a cross-government ministerial board and the National Security Council (NSC).
-Spending departments are accountable for impact and value for money for the UK taxpayer, and for ensuring that spending meets ODA eligibility requirements and the legal requirements of the International Development Act.
+Spending departments are accountable for impact and value for money for the UK taxpayer, and for ensuring that spending meets ODA eligibility requirements and the legal requirements of the International Development Act and the International Development (Gender Equality) 2014.
 The Fund supports a fully joined up approach to prosperity delivery across departments and through the government’s overseas network.

 The Fund is backed up by a systematic monitoring and evaluation framework.